Yellow Water, Kakadu National Park, Northern Territory © Gary Topic

 How: Learn more about these astonishing birds on a guided tour.

 Spring is the perfect time to get a close-up view of southern right whales and their calves as they head south along the coast of Western Australia.
 Keeping close to the sheltered shore to protect their young, the whales often rest in bays such as Geographe Bay, near Dunsborough, around a three-hour drive south of Perth.
 At this time of year you’ve also got a good chance of seeing the pygmy blue whale, which can grow to 24 metres (almost 79 feet) and weigh more than 90 tonnes.

-- How: Take a whale watching tour in Dunsborough.
+How: Take a close-up view tour in Dunsborough.

 Watch an adorable penguin parade

 There are no prizes for guessing how the little penguin got its name – standing just 33 centimetres (13 inches) tall, it’s the smallest penguin species in the world.
 Sometimes called fairy penguins, they might be small, but they are big on cuteness, and it’s impossible not to smile as you watch them waddle along a beach on their way back to their nest after a day spent hunting out at sea.
 Chicks hatch in June, but don’t head out to sea until summer, so late spring is the best time to see them in the nest.
 Look for them on the island’s east coast at Bicheno, and Bruny Island, and also near Burnie, Devonport, George Town, and of course, at the town of Penguin on the north-west coast.